bschmalhofer/otobo-ideas/README.md

 * Database
   * add SQLite backend, might be useful for devel and testing
+  * add H2 backend, interesting because of the compatability modes
   * use DBD::MariaDB instead of DBD::mysql
 * Implementation
   * use `XML::Compile::WSDL`for SOAP